Proven OVI Defense Lawyer in Marlboro, Ohio

 Refused Chemical Test with Two Priors in 10 Years

 Mandatory three year license suspension.
 No driving privileges for first year.

 Whether you are defending your first OVI or if this is not your first offense, you deserve a strong and effective defense.
 Like so many others before, trust the Marlboro OVI Lawyers at Stiefvater Law to protect your rights, your license, and to keep you out of jail.

 While challenging your OVI charge in Marlboro, Ohio, we will:

 2. Review all of the evidence in order to build your best defense; and

 3. Explain the process so you understand what is happening.

-Result Driven Marlboro OVI Lawyer
+Result Driven Marlboro OVI Attorney

-Our Marlboro OVI Defense Lawyers will work tirelessly to defend you.
+Our Marlboro OVI Lawyers will work tirelessly to defend you.
 Stiefvater Law is a result driven firm.
 Many clients come to us feeling that there is no way to beat their Marlboro OVI.
 Even when the evidence points to guilt, there are several avenues to challenge that evidence.
 Keeping that evidence out of trial often results in a finding of not guilty or a pre-trial offer to a reduced charge.
 Put our experience to work for you in Marlboro, Ohio.

 Even a first OVI is a first degree misdemeanor.
 A first degree misdemeanor is the most serious level of misdemeanor in Ohio.
 Sometimes an OVI is a felony.
 The degree of your charge is dependent on several factors.
-Call the OVI Defense Attorneys at Stiefvater Law to discuss the degree of your OVI as well as the possible penalties.
+Call the OVI Defense Lawyers at Stiefvater Law to discuss the degree of your OVI as well as the possible penalties.